springernature/frontend-playbook/accessibility/accessibility-in-emails.md

 ## Link back to browser version

-- Reliability of rendering in clients can be poor, so always have a public URL available that contains a version of the email.
+- Reliability of rendering in clients can be poor, so always have a public URL available that displays an HTML version of the email.

 ## Resources